sphaso/sphaso.github.io/posts/2022-02-12-changes-to-this-website.markdown

 ---

 I've recently decided to make some changes to this website.
 Ultimately, this little soap box was becoming too bloated to work with for my satisfaction.
 In 2018 I left Facebook and other social media followed.
 I needed a place on the web to write and document, possibly share some updates, so this space was created.
 I wanted to keep it as simple as possible for me to write and publish, without being bothered by the programming aspect of it.
-I've decided to pick Hackyll, as it provided a minimalist design that I liked.
+I've decided to pick Hakyll, as it provided a minimalist design that I liked.
 I could write markdown and easily extend the generator code to my liking.
 As for any new tool, there is a learning curve.
 Finding a decent way to publish and manage the Git repository was easy.
 I found a bash script that already solved this problem and made it work after a few tweaks.
 Generating the HTML and the links to the main page was working well, until it didn't.
 When trying to publish the previous post, I might have forgotten some magic words inbetween the steps and everything got screwed up.
 The deploy didn't work.
 The index file had duplicate header and footers.
 It was a mess.
-In no way whatsoever I'm blaming Hackyll for this.
+In no way whatsoever I'm blaming Hakyll for this.
 I simply chose the wrong tool for the job.
 All I want to do is write some markdown once in a while, transform it into HTML, link it to an index file, publish it.

 I'm using Neovim as my main editor for work and leisure, so the writing aspect is solved.
-There's no magic behind transforming MD into HTML, Hackyll runs Pandoc, so I could just run Pandoc myself.
+There's no magic behind transforming MD into HTML, Hakyll runs Pandoc, so I could just run Pandoc myself.
 Now to linking pages.
 If the structure of this box was any more complicated, this would indeed need to be automated.
 I only have an index file, so I can just write three lines of HTML and be done with it.
 For my idle (defunct) [Niheipedia](https://sphaso.github.io/niheipedia/) project, the structure is indeed far more complicated.
-I still haven't figured out a decent way to do it in Hackyll, but doing the linking manually would be too painful.
+I still haven't figured out a decent way to do it in Hakyll, but doing the linking manually would be too painful.
 Publishing is the easiest part, since I'm leveraging Github pages.
 I had considered going full on text only, without any CSS, but that might indeed be a bit too much.